RosyGraph/chrimbus/README.md

 ### Using the LEDMatrix class

 The LEDMatrix class is a convenience class for mapping the physical location of the lights to their index in the `pixels` list.
 The primary usage of this class involves its `.mapping` dictionary.
-This dictionary uses the key as the light index and the value as a tuple of the $(x, y)$ coordinates on the window.
+This dictionary uses the key as the light index and the value as a tuple of the approximate $(x, y)$ coordinates on the window.

 ```python
 import colorsys